-- 3. Side and rear setbacks (regulation 79 in Part 5 of the Regulations and clause 54.04-1 in the Scheme or Clause 7 of Part 1 of the Code) - 3.1.
-The building on a lot must be set back from side and rear boundaries in accordance with the applicable setback profiles as identified in the building envelope plans. - 3.2.
-If a lot is shown with a profile identifier codes A and B on opposite boundaries, the codes may be interchanged. - 3.3. the following building elements may encroach up to 500 millimetres into the minimum side and rear setbacks specified in the building envelope plans: - 3.3.1. verandahs, porches, covered walkways; - 3.3.2. masonry chimneys, flues and pipes; - 3.3.3. sunblinds and screens (to the extent necessary to protect the neighbouring property from a direct view); - 3.3.4. fuel tanks and water tanks; and - 3.3.5. heating and cooling equipment and other services - 3.4.
-The following building elements may encroach into the minimum side and rear setback specified in the building envelope plans: - 3.4.1. pergolas and shade sails; - 3.4.2. landings with a maximum area of 2 square metres and a maximum height of 1 metre; - 3.4.3. unroofed stairways and ramps; - 3.4.4. outbuildings not exceeding 12 square metres in area and 2.5 metres in height; and - 3.4.5. eaves, fascias and gutters not exceeding 600mm in total width. - 4.
-Walls on boundaries (regulation 80 in Part 5 of the Regulations and clause 54.04-2 in the Scheme or Clause 8 of Part 1 of the Code) - 4.1.
+- 3.3.3. sunblinds and screens (to the extent necessary to protect the neighbouring property from a direct view); - 3.3.4. fuel tanks and water tanks; and - 3.3.5. heating and cooling equipment and other services - 3.4.
+The following building elements may encroach into the minimum side and rear setback specified in the building envelope plans: - 3.4.1. pergolas and shade sails; - 3.4.2. landings with a maximum area of 2 square metres and a maximum height of 1 metre: - 3.4.3. unroofed stairways and ramps; - 3.4.4. outbuildings not exceeding 12 square metres in area and 2.5 metres in height; and - 3.4.5. eaves, fascias and gutters not exceeding 600mm in total width.

+4. Walls on boundaries (regulation 415 in Part 4 of the Regulations and clause 54.04-2 in the Scheme or Clause 8 of Part 1 of the Code)

+- 4.1.
 Construction within 200mm of a boundary is only permitted where the setback profiles identified in the building envelope plans indicate a building area on the boundary. - 4.2.
 For lots to which the Code applies, a wall constructed on a side or rear boundary of a lot can extend a maximum total length of: - 4.2.1.
 60% of the total length of the side boundary; or - 4.2.2. the length of any simultaneously constructed abutting wall, whichever is the greater.

-- 5. Overlooking (regulation 84 in Part 5 of the Regulations and clause 54.04-6 in the Scheme or Clause 12 of Part 1 of the Code) - 5.1.
+5. Overlooking (regulation 419 in Part 4 of the Regulations and clause 54.04-6 in the Scheme or Clause 12 of Part 1 of the Code)

+5.1.
 If a habitable room window, deck or raised open space is within an overlooking control area shown on the applicable setback profiles identified in the building envelope plans, it must be screened to 1.7m above finished floor level.